-Prerequisite: ALHE 1120 and admission to OTA program.
+Prerequisite: Admission to OTA program.

 OTAS 1121 Therapeutic Media

 Lecture and laboratory course emphasizing basic media and activities in a therapeutic setting.
 Focus is placed in lecture sessions on activity analysis.
 Laboratory focus is based on application of analysis to therapeutic intervention situations.
 Skill attainment in relation to the actual process of different media tasks will be encouraged.